VCU-CS-Capstone/CS-25-319-Analyzing-and-Designing-Complex-systems-using-graphql/Status Reports/Status Report Spring Week 06.md

 - Thomas Gyueera - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
+  * Got data hosted in neon done, got it up on ddn as well (but only locally available)
+  * Grafana can only be done locally
+  * Got new user creation set up with new hasura got data on neon

 ## 2) Milestones to be completed next week ##
+  * Fix error with authorization when querying into new hasura

 ## 3) Issues, problems or concerns ##
+Error with authorization when querying into new hasura